Mange? Mites? What’s the difference?

-Regrettably, conventional treatments for mites and mange haven’t changed much in decades.
+Typically people turn to their trusted veterinarian first.
+Regrettably, the conventional treatments for mites and mange haven’t changed much in decades.
 Most involve risky, toxic chemicals that have poor success rates.
-Typically, dogs are loaded up with harsh systemic pesticides that turn their entire bodies into a poisoned food source, even when they have mites that aren’t flesh eaters.
-It’s no wonder their success rate is a dismal 67% and there are so many side effects.
+Typically, dogs are loaded up with harsh neurologic pesticides that were invented for cows and given off-label to dogs.
+The chemicals turn their entire system into a poisoned food source.
+The success rate of such treatments is a dismal 67% and it’s no wonder there are so many side effects.

 Conventional wisdom in the medical world involves rotating treatments until achieving a combination that works.
 It can take a while for all this to play out.
 For example, it’s not unusual for Ivermectin treatments to last up to a year.
 Click here to read a rundown on the most popular veterinary options.
 And if that’s not horrifying enough, click here to learn about their risks.

-Fortunately, if you’ve chosen to take control of your dog’s health yourself, you have another choice.
+If you decide to take control of your dog’s health yourself, you have a better choice.

 Curing mange is best done naturally and with a holistic program to heal your dog.

-Mite Avenge is an incredibly effective mite killer that worked in many cases where nothing else has because it’s safe for your pet but lethal to mites.
+Mite Avenge is nature’s most effective mite killer.
+It has worked in many cases where nothing else has because it’s incredibly lethal to mites yet nurturing to your pet.
 Unlike toxic poisons and chemicals, there’s nothing artificial in it and it’s designed to help with the healing process after the mites are dead.
 Read what’s in it here.
-It works faster than chemical treatments with no side effects.
+It safe, works faster than chemical treatments and has no side effects.
 We’re here to help you every step of the way but the first step is to download our free e-booklet.